Payments

 Open the customer invoice from Payments > Invoices.

-- Choose Mark as paid
+- Open Actions and choose Mark as paid

-If the invoice is still a draft, click Finalize invoice, then choose Mark as paid (cash/check).
+If the invoice is still a Draft, click Finalize invoice first, then continue.

 - Choose Cash or Check

 Select Cash or Check.
-If you choose check, enter the check number when you have it.
+If you choose Check, enter the check number when you have it.

 - Confirm the payment amount